esteinig/scrubby/README.md

 It should be ensured that the `Kraken2` database correctly specifies taxonomic ranks so that, for example, no further major domain ranks (D) are contained within the domain _Eukaryota_.
 Minor rank designations are considered to be sub-ranks and depleted within _Eukaryota_ (D1, D2, ...)

 This may be the case in some databases like the [SILVA rRNA](https://benlangmead.github.io/aws-indexes/k2) index which incorrectly specifies _Holozoa_ and _Nucletmycea_ (sub-ranks of domain _Eukaryota_) as domain (D).
-Fortunately, it does not appear to be the case for the major [RefSeq indices](https://benlangmead.github.io/aws-indexes/k2).
+Fortunately, it does not appear to be the case for the major [RefSeq databases like PlusPF](https://benlangmead.github.io/aws-indexes/k2).

 You can check your database ranks before using `Scrubby`: